AdobeDocs/launch-learn.en/help/consent/tutorial.md

 We can choose to pass "In", "Out", or "Provided by data element" with this Set Consent action.
 A data element here should resolve to “in” or “out”.

 In this example, we'll select "In" to indicate the visitor has consented to allowing the Web SDK to send data to Platform.
-Click the blue "Keep Changes" button to save this action, then "Save" to save this rule.
+Select the blue "Keep Changes" button to save this action, then "Save" to save this rule.

 Note:  Once a website visitor has opted out, the SDK will not allow you to set the users consent to in.